stesla/blog/_posts/2008-03-08-git-svn-with-svnexternals.markdown

 Just do this wherever you want your project to live.
 You may want to rename any SVN working copies you have so that there aren't any naming conflicts.

-{% highlight text %}$ git svn clone http://example.com/svn/app -T trunk -t tags -b branches{% endhighlight %}
+{% highlight text %}
+$ git svn clone http://example.com/svn/app -T trunk -t tags -b branches
+{% endhighlight %}

 That'll give you a git repository named "app" in the current directory.
 The master branch will be a remote tracking branch that is set up to track trunk,